dataduke/jekyll-wikibox/wikibox/_posts/2013-04-08-wikibox-theme-dev.md

 4. **Special Layouts** If you included additional layouts (cheatsheet view, presentation view) to standard layouts (article, post).
 It is best to add an additional stylesheet for each e.g. `theme-cheatsheet.css`.
 These files can be loaded as "Scoped CSS" inside the body of your additional layout.

-5. Throw everything away and just use `bootstrap`!
+5. Throw everything away and just use `twitter bootstrap`!
 Just kidding.